 You'll go much farther in all career fields, and life, if you treat others with the respect that they deserve.
 Great nurses know that their patients are not just an injury, they're an autonomous individual with aspirations, hopes, and dreams just like themselves, and they are of value.

-Not only with patients, nurses must respect their fellow healthcare workers, the work that they do, and their priorities, and work to find adequate compromises to any potential issues that may arise.
+Not only with patients, but nurses must also respect their fellow healthcare workers, the work that they do, and their priorities, and work to find adequate compromises to any potential issues that may arise.
 Being respectful might be a challenge if you've never had to interact with other people from different backgrounds.
 In some cases, you're going to deal with people who aren't friendly or aren't effective as a communicator and unintentionally come across as rude.

 This also ties in with communication skills, but puts more emphasis on dealing with individuals at different levels.
 Great nurses must know how to treat their superiors, their subordinates, and the patients & families in which they serve.
 Each may require a different approach, and that approach may vary based on the circumstances at any given time.